What is Search Advertising? How it Works + Top Strategies

 The next thing to do is perform some keyword research.
 You want to find out which words people are searching for in order to create more effective ads.
 This means finding long-tail keywords that aren't already saturated by other advertisers.

 You also want to identify terms that are less competitive but still drive traffic to your site.
 These are called low-competition keywords.
-Use Google's Keyword Planner or paid tools like Ahrefs and Semrush to help you find the most relevant keywords for your audience.
+Use Google's Keyword Planner or paid tools like Ahrefs and Semrush or a keyword Chrome extension to help you find the most relevant keywords for your audience.

 Optimize your landing pages

 Once you've identified your target keywords, it's time to start optimizing your landing pages.
 Make sure that every page provides a good experience for the user, matches their search intent, and has the various elements that the user could expect.

 Change the format of your landing page in accordance with the other ads that show up for your keywords.
 And play around with it.
 You may find that blog posts do better as landing pages for certain keywords.

 This is one of the most important aspects of search marketing.
 It's easy to get caught up in all the fancy tools and tricks, but without good relevancy, none of those things matter.
 So, make sure that you create ads that are relevant to your audience.
 Have your ideal customer persona in mind when you're creating them and make sure to include your value proposition.

 Another aspect of search marketing is writing compelling ad copy.
 Your ads need to be interesting enough to grab the user's attention.
 If you are struggling with this bit check out our guide to copywriting.

 In order to make the most of your marketing budget you need to nail your targeting.
 Make sure you're targeting the right audience and use techniques like geotargeting (showing search ads only in specific locations) and retargeting (showing ads to consumers that have visited your site but haven't checked out).

 For example, your targeting should be really broad for your Google Discovery Ads and very specific for Google Shopping campaigns.